How to Check a Gold Bar Serial Number: Verify Legitimacy

 Valcambi Suisse boasts an impeccable reputation for crafting high-quality gold bars.

-Valcambi Combibars feature an outstanding design where a standard gold bullion bar comes engraved with deep scoring, making individual square pieces easy to detach for exceptional liquidity.
+Valcambi Combibars features an outstanding design where a standard gold bullion bar comes engraved with deep scoring, making individual square pieces easy to detach for exceptional liquidity.

 1. If you have a standard minted bar, check the serial number on the front side.
 The back side should display “Valcambi Suisse” vertically in a large font.